Non-linear realizations and invariant action principles in higher gauge theory: Bosonic FDA gauge theories

 to whose components we denote

-Since we do not consider a parametrization for the Lorentz-type subalgebra, the $\Delta$ variations take the same functional form exhibited in eqs. (\ref{DD1})-(\ref{DD6}) but considering non-infinitesimal parameters and setting $\varepsilon^{ab}=0$.
-By direct and successive application of the operator $\Delta$, we find that the sum in eq. (\ref{fdalarge}) is truncated at powers of five in the gauge parameters, i.e., $\Delta^{n}\mu=0$ for $n\geq6$.
-Therefore, we define the non-linear gauge field $\mu^{\xi}$ in terms of $\mu$ and the coset space coordinates $\xi$ as
+Since we do not consider a parametrization for the Lorentz-type subalgebra, the first term $\Delta\mu$ in eq. (\ref{fdalarge}) has the same functional form exhibited in eqs. (\ref{DD1})-(\ref{DD6}) but considering non-infinitesimal parameters and setting $\varepsilon^{ab}=0$.
+By directly calculating each following term, we find that the sum in eq. (\ref{fdalarge}) is truncated.
+Thus, we introduce the non-linear gauge field $\mu^{\xi}$ in terms of $\mu$ and the coset space coordinates $\xi$ as

 with